 "I have no hesitation in stating that Chris is a high calibre advocate.
 His advocacy is among the best I have seen for his level, and together with his other attributes he is in my opinion the best employment barrister of his level at the London bar." - Partner, leading City firm

-Chris is recognised as a leading junior in Employment Law by Chambers UK 2016.
+Chris is recognised as a leading junior in Employment Law by Chambers UK 2016 and Legal 500.